ajcwebdev/ryan-gpt/2023-07-22-first-look-at-analog-w-brandon-roberts-prompt.md

 - Create chapter titles and descriptions based on the topics discussed throughout.
   - Include timestamps for when these chapters begin.
-  - Chapters should be roughly 3-6 minutes long.
+  - Chapters should be roughly 7-10 minutes long.
   - Write a two-paragraph description for each chapter (75+ words).
-  - Ensure chapters cover the entire content (note the last timestamp).
+  - Ensure chapters cover the entire content (note the last timestamp, 05:19:13, meaning the transcript is 5 hours and 19 minutes and there should be around 30 chapters).
   - Let descriptions flow naturally from the content, avoiding formulaic templates.

 Format the output like so: